 I do avoid putting up ads that I personally find annoying when I see them on other sites, including pop-ups and interstitials (stuff that flies across your screen).
 Even though they’d make me more money, in my opinion they degrade the visitor experience too much.

 I also provide two ad-free outlets, so if you really don’t like ads, you can actually read my content without ads.
 First, I provide a full-text RSS feed, and at least for now it’s ad-free.
-I do, however, include a donation request in the bottom of my feeds.

 If you want to see some actual traffic data, take a look at the 2005 traffic growth chart.
 I first put ads on the site in February 2005, and although the chart doesn’t cover pre-February traffic growth, the growth rate was very similar before then.
-For an independent source, you can also look at my traffic chart on Alexa.
-You can select different Range options to go further back in time.

 Multiple streams of income